 - Someone who uses screen reader technology has indicated the PDF is difficult to read

-How to OCR-optimize a PDF
+How to OCR a PDF using Acrobat

 To use the tutorials below, you will need to have Adobe Acrobat installed.
 If you do not have an Adobe subscription, you might consider downloading a free trial of Acrobat or checking with your school, institutional, or local library.